wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Gradients.md

 ### Gradient Defined
 *Note: a Derivative (and Partial Derivative) **is** a vector.*
 	*That vector being the [[Derivatives#4.
 Is the Unit Tangent Vector|Unit Tangent Vector]] to a given point.*
+		Therefore the Vector of the Partial Derivatives is a Unit Tangent Vector describing the direction of the function in a single dimension.
+			But the **Gradient vector** describes the direction and rate of the steepest increase in a multi-dimensional space.

 A Gradient (of a Scalar Function/Field) is ***itself*** a **Vector Function/Field** (depending on context).
 	Therefore, the Gradient of a Scalar Function/Field, as a Vector Function/Field, maps points (also vectors which can be represented by those points) from a given domain to vectors in a given codomain.